 The best possible case for “playing” life as a defensive game is holding your position.
 But you can only advance if you take action.

 Life is not a game, of course, but any metaphor that helps you gain insight on how to approach it with more joy, more courage, and more success, can be worthwhile.
-I have always loved chess, and this can be fine lens for reflection at times.
+I have always loved chess, and this can be a fine lens for reflection at times.

 For many years, I have seen people who play not to lose, without development, without any substantial action to better their positions.
 As with any form of life that does not grow up and outward, the world will encroach on such a quiet existence, and one can even lose important pieces unexpectedly.
 Some people will be slow and cautious before such a loss, like the chess King, and can even lose the most powerful people they have ever known.
 Many chess players feel lost without their Queen, and it is easy to understand how this feels if you have ever seen it first-hand in real life.
 But playing not to lose is no way to succeed at anything.
 As someone wiser than me once said, you have to risk losing; sometimes you have to risk everything.